-The Neuropsychology Service at Northshore University Healthsystem will again be offering training practica in adult and child neuropsychology (two separate tracks) for the 2016-2017 academic year.
+Practica Description: The Neuropsychology Service at NorthShore University HealthSystem is offering training practica in adult and pediatric neuropsychology (two separate tracks) for the 2023-2024 academic year.
 The practica will be comprised of neuropsychological assessment and consultation.
-Students will be trained in a variety of neuropsychological measures, receive formal didactic training in neuropsychological disorders, and will obtain extensive experience in working with patients in assessment and report writing.
-A recent didactics addition is neurosurgery didactics, which provides the trainee an opportunity to observe brain cutting.
-The clinical focus is with outpatients.
-However, the adult focused trainees will also be provided with inpatient opportunities, including the possibility of observing intraoperative language mapping and wada testing.
+Students will be trained in a variety of neuropsychological measures, receive formal didactic training in neuropsychological disorders, and will obtain extensive experience in clinical assessment and report writing.
+The primary clinical focus is with outpatients.
+However, the adult-focused trainees will also be provided with inpatient opportunities, including the possibility of observing intraoperative language mapping and wada testing.

-Our adult neuropsychology staff includes Jerry Sweet, Ph.D, ABPP, Elizabeth Geary, Ph.D, ABPP, Leslie Guidotti Breting, Ph.D, ABPP, Marietta Hoogs, Ph.D, Alona Ramati, Ph.D, ABPP and Elizabeth Pieroth, Psy.D, ABPP.
+Supervisors: Our adult neuropsychology staff includes Elizabeth Geary, Ph.D., ABPP, Leslie Guidotti Breting, Ph.D., ABPP, Laura Benson, Ph.D., and Alona Ramati, Ph.D., ABPP.
 Drs.
-Sweet, Geary, and Guidotti Breting provide adult practicum student supervision.
-Our pediatric neuropsychology staff includes Elizabeth Heideman, Ph.D and Victoria Tuchscherer, Ph.D.
-Additionally, adult practicum students will receive supervision from our postdoctoral fellow.
-The diversity of special interests and training represented among our neuropsychologists and fellow allows our program to provide services to the full range of clinical disorders among children and adults.
+Geary, Guidotti, and Breting provide adult practicum student supervision.
+Our pediatric neuropsychology staff includes Alexandra Kirsch, Ph.D., Navya Kamath, Psy.D., and Stephanie Aylward, Ph.D.
+Drs.
+Kirsch and Kamath provide pediatric practicum student supervision.
+Additionally, both adult and pediatric practicum students will receive supervision from our postdoctoral fellows.
+The diversity of special interests and training represented among our neuropsychologists and fellows allows our program to provide services to the full range of clinical disorders among children and adults.

-Training opportunities are available at our Evanston outpatient office at 909 Davis Street in Downtown Evanston.
-Students at the Evanston site will also have opportunities to work with inpatients at Evanston Hospital.
-The pediatric trainees will also have the opportunity to see patients in the Evanston, Glenview, and Deerfield locations.
-All locations are accessible by train and free parking is provided for students who choose to drive.
+Location: Training opportunities are available at our Evanston outpatient office at 909 Davis Street in Downtown Evanston.
+The didactics and inpatient opportunities described are available at Evanston Hospital.
+These locations are easily accessible by train.
+Free parking is also provided for students who prefer to drive.

-Interested students are expected to have completed classwork and, preferably, but not necessary prior practicum training in intellectual and personality assessment.
+Application Procedures: Interested students are expected to have completed classwork and (preferably, but not necessarily) prior practicum training in intellectual and personality assessment.
 Prior classwork in neuropsychology/ neuropsychological assessment is not required.

-To apply for a practicum opportunity, please have students send a letter of interest and C.V. to:
+- To apply for the adult practicum opportunity, please send a letter of interest and C.V. to: